 Reconcile Monthly Without Exception

-Make monthly bank reconciliation a non-negotiable part of your operations.
-Set a calendar reminder for the first week of each month.
-If you use Flychain, reconciliation happens automatically.
+Make monthly bank reconciliation a non-negotiable part of your business.
+Mark the calendar for the first week of each month.
+Reconciliation is automatic with Flychain.

 Separate Personal and Business Finances Completely